ColinFay/r-db/readme.md

 On this README, you'll also find how to install and interact with these DBMS with other containers.

-Note that the Task View will be installed with the status it had on the date of the Docker container.
+Note that the Task View will be installed with the status it had on the date of the Docker container, which is defined by the version of R used.

 Each DB has an example code you can run.
 Most arer taken from these packages README / docs.
 Not all are filled and any help testing / writting example code will be welcome.